 Go to Settings > General > Accessibility and you have a few options to change the way your screen looks.
 You can Zoom to magnify the entire screen.
 It takes a somewhat complicated move (once turned on in your settings, you need to double-tap with three fingers in order to zoom in), but if you can help you child learn to control the zoom it can be a really powerful tool (unfortunately AssistiveTouch doesn’t seem to be able to pull off the three-fingered double tap for you).

 In the same area in your settings, you can also Invert Colors (for more contrast) or turn on Larger Text (to increase just the text font size).
 You can also turn on Bold Text under Accessibility options.
 This creates bold text in apps, the keyboard and the calculator (not just in eBooks).
-There's also a new option to turn on Button Shapes, which highlights buttons and links through out the iPad or iPhone making them much easier to see, or you can choose the Grayscale option, giving you another way to make the screen clearer for users with low vision.
+There’s also an option to turn on Button Shapes, which highlights buttons and links throughout the iPad or iPhone making them much easier to see, or you can choose the Grayscale option, giving you another way to make the screen clearer for users with low vision.

 VoiceOver is the built in screenreader that comes with all Apple products.
 VoiceOver was updated for iOS9 with multiple voices and dialects, as well as more options, like configuring how you want VoiceOver to handle describing images on your screen.
 Customizable gestures are possible so you can control VoiceOver through the touch screen.
 You can also access a Speak Screen that lets you toggle VoiceOver on by a simple two-finger swipe from the top of the screen (to set this up you need to go into Settings > General > Accessibility > Speech > Speak Screen). iOS9 updates also allow you to speed up the rate of speech for VoiceOver more than before.
 Even though you may not be able to understand the speech at a very quick speed, your child may and this can be a huge advantage for an auditory learner!